 Findings with a total point value within a range of 7 – 15 have a significance of WHITE.

+04.02 Step-by-step example.

 The following is a step-by-step evaluation of a typical construction FFD inspection finding that demonstrates how the cFFDSDP is to be used in determining the significance of findings.